-Universal Serial Bus (USB 2.0) ports

-One or two Universal Serial Bus ports, which comply to the USB 2.0 standard, are provided on the left side of the computer.
+Universal Serial Bus (USB 2.0) port One Universal Serial Bus port, which complies to the USB 2.0 standard, is provided on the left sid of the computer.
 The USB 2.0 port is not compatible with USB 3.0 devices.

-- Please note that it is not possible to confirm the operation of all functions of all USB devices that are available.
-Some functions associated with a specific device might not operate properly. - Before removing a USB device from the USB port of your computer, click the Safely Remove Hardware and Eject Media icon on the Windows Taskbar, and then select the USB device that you want to remove.
+Please note that it is not possible to confirm the operation of all functions of all USB devices that are available.
+Some functions associated with a specific device might not operate properly.

+Before removing a USB device from the USB port of your computer, click the Safely Remove Hardware and Eject Media icon on the Windows Taskbar, and then select the USB device that you want to remove.